Skip to content

 Highlights

-• Visit the famed arboretum in Trsteno – a Premium Exclusive Experience – then have brunch at a local family-owned farm, presented by a renowned Croatian chef.
+• Visit the famed arboretum in Trsteno for a Signature Experience, then have brunch at a local family-owned farm, presented by a renowned Croatian chef.
 Wander around, tuck into local cuisine and enjoy the views of the Elaphiti Islands and the Adriatic Sea.

 • Explore the most important historical sites in this region from the ancient Greek and Roman ruins in Butrint National Park to the Cetinje Monastery in Montenegro.